-When boarding the Amtrak Empire Builder, the crew really does belt that out as the train is departing.
-For us, it proved to be an appropriate welcome as we stepped into those silver train cars that had rolled into Chicago’s ornate Union Station.
-The final holler for passengers was one of the many morsels of Americana to enjoy when crossing the country by train on a rail route that’s been in use for nearly a century.
+After stepping onto the Amtrak Empire Builder, we soon found out the crew really does belt out an “all aboard” call as the train is departing.
+For us, that holler from deep in the lungs proved to be a most appropriate welcome as we boarded those shiny silver train cars that had just rolled into Chicago’s ornate Union Station.
+The final call for passengers was one of the many morsels of Americana to enjoy when crossing the US by train on this Empire Builder route that’s been in use for nearly 100 years.

-Yet fast-forward to the present, to a time when the Amtrak Empire Builder is a wildly inefficient way to travel from Chicago to Seattle.
-The 2,206-mile trip can easily be accomplished by flight in one-tenth of the time and for about the same price.
+Yet now well into the 21st century, it’s a time when the Amtrak Empire Builder is a wildly inefficient way to travel from Chicago to Seattle.
+This 2,206-mile rail trip across the US can easily be accomplished by flight in one-tenth of the time and for about the same price.

 (Map source: sharemap.org, an interactive map that you can use to zoom in and out.)